aksht7/Designed_Dialog_Box/README.md

 # Designed_Dialog_Box
-It is Designed Dialog box which can be used in various attractive software for displaying message.
+It is a Designed Dialog box which can be used in various attractive software for displaying message.